IGHTello/TelloDroneLib/Documentation/protocol.md

 * 92 - Command: Flip Drone[§](#-standard-response).
 Has one byte of command data, which is the flip direction, range [0, 7] (TODO meaning of values)
 * 93 - Command: Throw and Fly[§](#-standard-response)
 * 94 - Command: Palm Land[§](#-standard-response)
+* 128 - Command: Set Smart Video mode[§](#-standard-response).
+Has one byte of command data, with the bottom bit being 1 for start and 0 for stop, and the next 2 bits being one of: Rotate 360 - 1, Circle - 2, Up & Away - 3)
 * 4176 - Drone Info: Drone Log Header[*](#-drone-log)
 * 4177 - Drone Info: Drone Log Data[*](#-drone-log)
 * 4178 - Drone Info: Drone Log Configuration[*](#-drone-log)
+* 4179 - Command: Set bouncing mode[§](#-standard-response).
+Has one byte of command data, which is 48 for enabling bouncing and 49 for disabling bouncing
 * 4181 - Command: Set Low Battery Warning[§](#-standard-response).
 Packet data is two bytes encoding LE low battery warning level
 * 4182 - Command: Get Flight Height Limit.
 First byte of response data is a success flag (see [§](#-standard-response)) and then two bytes encoding LE flight height limit
 * 4183 - Command: Get Low Battery Warning.
 First byte of response data is a success flag (see [§](#-standard-response)) and then two bytes encoding LE low battery warning level